Michaelszeng/Notes-On-Robotics/README.md

 ### Quaternions
 I'm surprised I never explored these before.
 ModalAI uses quaternions to perform all their rotation between coordinate frames ([they have a lot of rotations](https://beta-docs.modalai.com/voxl-vision-px4-apriltag-relocalization-0_9/), in fact [this whole `.c` file](https://gitlab.com/voxl-public/voxl-sdk/services/voxl-vision-hub/-/blob/master/src/geometry.c) is for rotations), and my boss actually wrote the [matrix/vector math library](https://beta-docs.modalai.com/librc-math/) that powers the whole thing.

 Quaternions are an alternative to the traditional pitch, roll, yaw method of rotations (called Euler rotations), where all 3D rotations are a combination of those three.
 Euler rotations have a problem--"Gimbal Lock".
-I had a lot of trouble understanding this, so I will do my best to explain.
-When any of pitch, roll, or yaw is exactly 90 deg, the other 2 rotation axes will be colinear.
+When any of pitch, roll, or yaw is exactly 90 deg, the other 2 rotation axes will be colinear, losing you a degree of freedom.
+This means, if you wanted to rotate infinitesimally in the third, lost axis, you physically could not.
+I actually do not undestand gimbal lock so hopefully I will figure this out and bother to rewrite this section.

 Quaternions, meanwhile, overcome this problem by having 4 parameters instead of 3.
 They're similar to axis-angle rotations, which might be easier to explain/understand.
 Axis-angle rotations simple define a unit vector using 3 parameters (x, y, z) to serve as the axis of rotation, and an angle θ to rotate around the axis.
 Quaternions can be easily derived from the angle-axis form:

 (θ, x, y, z) = (cos(θ/2), x*sin(θ/2), y*sin(θ/2), z*sin(θ/2)) = (q0, q1, q2, q3)

 Observe that the magnitude of a quaaternion is always equal to 1.
 This is useful when applying quaternions to rotate vectors, so the vectors' magnitude will not change.
+This is also the main advantage of quaternions over angle-axis rotations.

 To apply a quaternion rotation to an actual vector, we first turn the (x, y, z) vector into a quaternion by adding a 4th element 0: (0, x, y, z).
 Let's define the rotation quaternion as `q` and the quaternion to be rotated as `p` (and the rotated quaternion as `p'`).
 To perform the rotation, we do 2 cross products: `p'` = `qpq^-1` (where the inverse of a rotation quaternion is the conjugate of the quaternion; the last three terms are multiplied by -1).
 To get the final rotated vector, we just extract the `x'`, `y'`, and `z'` from the rotated quaternion: (0, `x'`, `y'`, `z'`).